 In the last 40 years, many people have had braces or orthodontic treatment.
-There are various dental specialties in dentistry - one of the fields in dentistry is called Orthodontics.
-The specialized dentists that provide orthdontic treatment are called Orthodontists.
+There are various dental specialties in dentistry - one of the dental fields in dentistry is called Orthodontics.
+The specialized dentists that provide orthodontic treatment are called Orthodontists.
 When getting orthodontics, it use to be that people would get some kind of dental braces.

-Many people with misaligned teeth / crooked teeth - have had orthodontic treatment done by a orthodontist.
+Many people with misaligned teeth / crooked teeth - have had an orthodontic treatment done by an orthodontist.

 Orthodontics & Dentofacial Orthopedics / Orthodontics Treatment Dentists - known as Orthodontists are one of the branches of dentistry that looks to correct teeth and jaws that are positioned improperly.
 This orthodontics practice of dentistry includes the treatment of malocclusion of teeth.
-Crooked teeth, not aligned teeth and teeth that do not come together correctly are harder to keep clean - which makes them at risk of being lost earlier than normal due to tooth decay and periodontal disease.
+Crooked teeth, not aligned teeth, and teeth that do not come together correctly are harder to keep clean - which makes them at risk of being lost earlier than normal due to tooth decay and periodontal disease.
 That is, when have crooked or crowded teeth, it may put more wear and tear on your teeth & jaw muscles.
 This stress on chewing muscles can cause or lead to headaches, neck problems, and possibly TMJ syndrome.
 Of course, TMJ is due to many reasons, including from a lot of social stress, people who grind their teeth while sleeping, and various jaw issues.

 Some people may be having orthodontics treatment to improve their bite - be able to chew better.
 Esthetics or improving the way our teeth look when smiling is another big factor why many people get orthodontic treatment.
 Crooked teeth or teeth not in the right place can detract from one's appearance.
 Hence, many people will get braces to straighten their teeth.